carpentries/governance/minutes/2020/EC-minutes-2020-04-23.md

 #### Memberships and strategic grow of the community

-There have been questions how to increase the number of instructors in Latin america - funding for membership is harder to acquire there; As we are currently shifting to a more online-based mode the instructore training might become easier/cheaper.
+There have been questions how to increase the number of instructors in Latin America.
+Funding for membership is harder to acquire there.
+As we are currently shifting to a more online-based mode the instructore training might become easier/cheaper.
 There were cases were trainers volunteered to train instructor but the issue was not settled.

-- Action item: Kari will have look at the communication done regarding it.
+Action item: Kari will have look at the communication done regarding it.

 #### Executive Council 2020 planning

-Lex presented the Executive Council 2020 planning and EC members were volunteering to work on the following:
+Lex presentes the Executive Council 2020 planning and EC members were volunteering to work on the following:
 - Strategic planning (Kari and Amy); approve at the June 2020 EC meeting
 - Succession planning (Amy, Cedric, Elizabeth); approve at the (TBD) 2020 EC meeting